 The Internet is a great tool that we have created.
-It allows anyone with a computer access to an abundance of ideas, concepts, knowledge and human interaction but like all tools, you must learn to use this tool carefully and wisely.
-There are a number of "illusions" out there, claiming to be guideposts to your growth and guiding you to the path of the Elysian Fields.
+It allows anyone with computer access to an abundance of ideas, concepts, knowledge, and human interaction, but like all tools, you must learn to use this tool carefully and wisely.
+There are several "illusions" out there, claiming to be guideposts to your growth and guiding you to the path of the Elysian Fields.
 Be careful, they are merely meant to divert you from your path.
 They are "smoke and mirrors" created by those who seek to take advantage of your innocence and place you in harm's way; so how would you know the difference?

-If you are of adolescence age, in your teens, by now you have managed to survive at least 1/10 of your natural lifetime.
-During these years, little by little, you have been able to absorb and learn many of the norms of our society.
-By now, those who have been responsible for your care, your parents, caregivers, teachers and "wise men/women", slowly have been guiding you, helping you grow.
-Most importantly, you have within you "the Light" to know: You need to trust your instincts - you have the "essence" to know.
-You have the built-in compass.
-As mentioned in the previous EPISODE XVI - NEEDS, WANTS, AND DEMANDS, in the video "The Push", trust in your "innate wisdom", and you will be ready to take flight.
+If you are of adolescence age, in your teens, by now, you have managed to survive at least 1/10 of your natural lifetime.
+During these years, you have been able to absorb and learn many of the norms of your society.
+By now, those who have been responsible for your care, your parents, caregivers, teachers, and "wise men/women," slowly have been guiding you, helping you grow.
+Most importantly, you have within you "The Light" to know: You need to trust your instincts - you have the "essence" to know.
+You have a built-in compass.
+As mentioned in the previous EPISODE XVI - NEEDS, WANTS, AND DEMANDS, in the video "The Push," trust in your "innate wisdom," and you will be ready to take flight.

 I will end here by quoting some passages from Desiderata: